trollLemon/GammaDaemon/README.md

 sudo cp target/release/gamma_daemon /usr/bin/
 ```

+## Configuration
+GammaDaemon will look in $USER/.config/GammaDaemon/conf.toml for gamma configurations.
+If it cannot find this file, it will use a default configuration.
+Here is an example config:
+full = 255
+charging = 255
+discharging = 155
+unknown = 100
+ac_in = 255

 ## Contributing
-Any contributions are welcome.
+Any contributions and testing are welcome.
 Just make a pull request with the changes you want to add.

 If you tested this software on a device not listed in the Compatibility section, add the device to the *Devices Tested* list.